 Find out more about decision-making experiences from self-advocates and families in Tennessee.
-Discover the different decisions and levels of support that are right for individuals with various types of disabilities and backgrounds.
+Discover the different decisions and support levels that are right for individuals with various types of disabilities and backgrounds.

 Jerry is 62 years old and has had an intellectual disability.
 Jerry’s younger sister, Jan, shares about the decision-making support her parents put in place for Jerry.

 Lorri is a self-advocate with cerebral palsy.
 Lorri shares how her struggle to have a voice in the decisions for her life has led her to using supported decision-making.

 Discover how the Sharp family encourages their 7 year old daughter with Down syndrome to practice making her own decisions.

 Meet the Braach family and hear about how they are navigating decision making supports.